attocash/docs/distribution.md

 ### Faucet and Miner Distribution

 Atto offers a [faucet](/faucet) and a [folding@home integration](/docs/mining) where
-users can receive tokens for free.
+users can receive coins for free.
 This method allows newcomers to experience the Atto network without any initial investment.

 - **Purpose**: Introduce new users to Atto.